DataBooster/DbWebApi/README.md

         config.AddFormatPlug(new XlsxFormatPlug());
     }
 ```
-* Control in high level (start point: StoredProcedureResponse), you can create a new XyzMediaTypeFormatter class as [classical tutorial](http://www.asp.net/web-api/overview/formats-and-model-binding/media-formatters) shows.
+* <a name="other-mediatype-high-lev"></a>Control in high level (start point: StoredProcedureResponse), you can create a new XyzMediaTypeFormatter class as [classical tutorial](http://www.asp.net/web-api/overview/formats-and-model-binding/media-formatters) shows.

+### HTTP Response
 #### Response data internal structure
 ``` CSharp
     public class StoredProcedureResponse